isomerpages/nlb-biblioasia/pages/Key Milestones in the History of Cathay Cinema.md

 #### A National Monument
-In 2000, Cathay Organisation had plans to redevelop Cathay Building for $100 million.[^14] Before the plan was approved by the Urban Redevelopment Authority, the then Preservation of Monuments Board identified Cathay Building as a possible landmark for preservation because of its history, especially during WWII.[^15] On 10 February 2003, Cathay Building was gazetted as a national monument.
+In 2000, Cathay Organisation had plans to redevelop Cathay Building for $100 million.[^14] Before the plan was approved by the Urban Redevelopment Authority, the then Preservation of Monuments Board identified Cathay Building as a possible landmark for preservation because of its history, especially during WWII.[^15] Cathay Building was gazetted as a national monument on 10 February 2003.

 <img src="/images/Cathay/cathay-national-monument.jpg" style="width:70%" >
 <div style="background-color: white;">A marker of history on Cathay Building. <i>Photo by and courtesy of Soh Gek Han</i>.</div>